 Percocet addiction is a major problem in the United States.
 As a combination of acetaminophen and oxycodone, research shows that the drug is actually made from the same sources as opiates such as heroin.
 This is in part explains the drug’s addictive properties.

 However, just because Percocet is addictive doesn’t mean that you or a loved one has to live with the addiction.
-Learn more information on how you can help yourself or a man in your life combat Percocet addiction.
+Learn more information on how you can help yourself or a man in your life combat Percocet abuse and addiction.

 Signs of Percocet Addiction